Patrik-Maniu/ConvoSimul/README.md

   - Save to JSON: will save current conversation in a file named <file name><number of saved in this session>.json in the directory .\conversations

 ## TODOs
+- Make it so you choose how many tunrs to do each time it stops before stoppping again
 - Get a third LLM to check if the 2 LLMs conversin are going out of scope
 - Use files (.pdf, .png etc...) as part of the starting input
 - Localization